 TULIPS Child Health

-The TULIPS board is represented by Sabine Fuchs, Sinno Simons, Lotte Haverman and Stefanie Henriet (from left to right on the picture)
+The TULIPS board is represented by Sabine Fuchs, Sinno Simons, Lotte Haverman, Stefanie Henriet (from left to right on the picture) and Lilly Verhagen (not in the picture).

 Sabine Fuchs is a pediatrician at the Wilhelmina Children’s Hospital / University Medical Center Utrecht.
 She studied pharmacy (cum laude) and medicine (cum laude) at the University of Utrecht.
 Subsequently, she was a resident in the pediatric training program from the University Medical Center Utrecht, (prof. dr. J.L.L.
 Kimpen / prof. dr. E.E.S.
 Nieuwenhuis), which she combined with a PhD in the department of metabolic diseases (ZonMW AGIKO grant, promotors prof. dr. J.L.L.Kimpen and prof. dr. R. Berger).
 She now combines her fellowship in pediatric metabolic diseases (dr. G. Visser) with liver stem cell research (prof. dr. E.E.S.
 Nieuwenhuis).
 In collaboration with the Hubrecht Institute (prof. dr. H. Clevers), she aims to set up a liver stem cell transplantation program for children with liver disease.